Safety is our #1 priority for dogs and their people

 - During tick season, we recommend spraying yourself and your dog with an all-natural spray.
 Golden Dog Adventure Co. will provide at each event and also have available for purchase.

 - There is a maximum of two dogs per person.
 We recommend a double-headed leash if walking two dogs.
 Occasionally, we limit adventures to only one dog for maximum happiness.
+This information will be available in event postings.

 - We discourage leaving an event early, however, if you decide to leave a walk/hike, please alert an Adventure Guide.
 At that point, you become responsible for your own navigation.